 A VPN is basically a secure tunnel that encrypts your internet connection and sends it through another server.
 Using a VPN is not only beneficial in enhancing your gaming experience but also allows you to change your location.

 Some users who updated their locations when they switched to a different server in a different location were able to regain access to their accounts.
-To that effect, we have an awesome recommendation of VPNs that are excellent for geo-restricted sites.

 2. Switch to the browser version

 Sometimes, the issue may be the GeForce Now app, and switching to a browser could fix the problem.
 A few users were able to bypass the error while using a browser but report that the response time was extremely slow.